kotleni/kotleni.github.io/list/games.md

-<b>This document contains some information about my gaming experience.</b>
+<b>This document contains some information about my gaming experience.
+It'w not full list.</b>
 <br><i>🔻 - The label means that I didn't like the game.</i>

 ## Planned
 - Kena: Bridge of Spirits
 - Grand Theft Auto IV
 - Cyberpunk
+- Portal Stories: Mel
+- Half Life: Alyx

 ## Stopped
 - The Witcher 3: Wild Hunt